milesich/xcgp-api/docs/graphql/schema/__directivelocation.md

 title: __DirectiveLocation
 ---

-<p>A Directive can be adjacent to many parts of the GraphQL language, a __DirectiveLocation describes one such possible adjacencies.</p>
+A Directive can be adjacent to many parts of the GraphQL language, a __DirectiveLocation describes one such possible adjacencies.

 ## Schema definition
 ```graphql